reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 ## Conclusion

 In this article, we looked at using Cloud-Native Buildpacks to create the container image directly from source code.
-This is an alternative to building the container image using the conventional way, by first building the fat executable jar and then package it in a container image by specifying the instructions in a Dockerfile.
+This is an alternative to using Docker for building the container image using the conventional way, by first building the fat executable jar and then packaging it in a container image by specifying the instructions in a Dockerfile.

-We also looked at optimizing our container at runtime by extracting the dependencies in separate layers that get cached in the host and the thin layer of application is downloaded during scheduling in container runtime engines.
+We also looked at optimizing our container by enabling the layering feature which extracts the dependencies in separate layers that get cached in the host and the thin layer of application is downloaded during scheduling in container runtime engines.

-We built the final image in two stages using a multi-stage build.
-The first stage extracts the dependencies and the second stage copies the extracted dependencies to the final image.

 ## Command Reference
 Here is a summary of commands which we used throughout this article for quick reference.